Sambal: South Africa

 Sambal is a known condiment in South Africa, particularly within Cape Malay cuisine, which reflects the influence of Indonesian and Malaysian ancestors brought to the region during the colonial era.
-South African sambals are typically chili-based and often include ingredients such as chilies, garlic and shallots, sometimes combined with local flavorings.
+South African sambals are typically chilli-based and often include ingredients such as chilies, garlic and shallots, sometimes combined with local flavourings.
 They are used to add spice and zest to dishes and have been adapted to local tastes, with variations including cucumber sambal.
-Through historical migration and cultural blending, sambal has become an integrated element of South African cuisine while retaining its characteristic chili-based profile.
+Through historical migration and cultural blending, sambal has become an integrated element of South African cuisine while retaining its characteristic chilli-based profile.

 Suriname

 Sambal is a commonly used condiment in Surinamese cuisine, particularly among the Javanese-Surinamese community, who brought their culinary traditions during the colonial era.
-It is typically served with rice, meats and tempeh, varieties include sambal prepared with chicken hearts, gizzards or liver, as well as tempeh sambal, often spiced with the locally grown Madam Jeanette chili pepper for added heat.
+It is typically served with rice, meats and tempeh, varieties include sambal prepared with chicken hearts, gizzards or liver, as well as tempeh sambal, often spiced with the locally grown Madam Jeanette chilli pepper for added heat.
 Distinctive Surinamese versions incorporate local ingredients, such as Surinam cherry sambal and peanut sambal (pinda sambal), which blend indigenous produce with Indonesia-inspired preparation methods.
 Sambal in Suriname is commonly made at home for freshness but is also widely available in markets and restaurants.